Overview

 Agent not responding in Slack

-Check for:[error]lines mentioning Slack token or connection errors[warn]lines about missing or invalid credentials- Whether the agent shows Active status in the dashboard
+Check for:[error]lines mentioning Slack token or connection errors[warn]lines about missing or invalid credentials- Whether the agent shows Running status in the dashboard

 MCP tools not working